 Known as the center for arts on campus, the museum features rotating exhibitions of incredible works from past and present cultures.
 The adjacent 9,000 square-foot garden exhibits drought-tolerant plants from across the world and an efficient irrigation system which combine to save water and create an attractive landscape.

 Located in the Richard Tam Alumni Center, the 3,000 square foot circular art gallery overlooks the Heliotrope, a contemporary sculpture created by internationally famous artist Patrick Zentz.

 With comfortable seating for 1,800+ attendees, excellent acoustics, and great sightlines, this spacious concert hall showcases a wide range of student and professional performances throughout the year including ballet, light opera, folk, pop, jazz, and full symphonic productions.

 Judy Bayley Theatre

-Home to many of UNLV’s performing arts groups, this attractive 550 seat theatre features a raked auditorium, a fully-rigged proscenium stage, and a thrust-apron that can be used as an orchestra pit.
-If you have some extra time while on campus, you should see a performance!
-Visit unlv.edu/pac/tickets to see schedules and purchase tickets.
+Home to many of UNLV’s performing arts groups, this attractive 550-seat theatre features a raked auditorium, a fully-rigged proscenium stage, and a thrust-apron that can be used as an orchestra pit.
+For performance schedules and tickets, visit unlv.edu/pac/tickets.